Nonlinear computations in spiking neural networks through multiplicative synapses: Discussion

 First, the resulting network connectivity is extremely dense: by default, mSCN networks predict all-to-all connectivity.
-While local circuits in the cortex are indeed densely connected \citep{fino2011dense, harris2013cortical}, connectivity is not all-to-all \citep{ko2011functional,song2005highly, perin2011synaptic}.
+While local circuits in the cortex are indeed densely connected \parencite{fino2011dense, harris2013cortical}, connectivity is not all-to-all \parencite{ko2011functional,song2005highly, perin2011synaptic}.
 However, as we showed in Fig.~\ref{Fig3}, full all-to-all connectivity is not required for mSCNs to function.
 The connectivity density is a function of the fraction of variables each neuron codes for, which is formalized by imposing sparsity of the decoder matrix.
 Consequently, according to SCN theory, if all neurons would code for all dimensions, this would be reflected in an all-to-all connectivity structure.
 Conversely, if neurons would code for a subset of the dimensions, this would be reflected in a less dense connectivity structure (but also, accordingly, a less robust code).
 This last property is not easily measured in the brain, where the amount of variables each neuron codes for is not clear.
-While current hypotheses emphasize that neurons exhibit mixed selectivity to many task variables \citep{rigotti2013importance}, recent evidence also suggests that cortical representations are very high-dimensional \citep{stringer2019spontaneous,stringer2019high}.
-Therefore, it is plausible that neurons can display mixed selectivity while also only coding for a small subset of the overall coding space, leaving room for a more sparse implementation of our model.
+While current hypotheses emphasize that neurons exhibit mixed selectivity to many task variables \parencite{rigotti2013importance}, recent evidence also suggests that cortical representations are very high-dimensional \parencite{stringer2019spontaneous,stringer2019high}.
+Therefore, it is plausible that neurons can display mixed selectivity while also only coding for a small subset of the overall coding space, leaving room for a more sparse implementation of our model. \\